Kowshik-407/AI-RegEx-Generator/README.md

 # AI-RegEx-Generator
-Used ChatGPT to Build a RegEx Generator with JS &amp; Python Editors
+Used ChatGPT to Build a RegEx Generator with JS &amp; Python Editors - Open AI API Low Code

 Tools used:
 - Retool : retool.com